What's On - Our Next Performance

 Please contact us for dates, prices and availability.

-And Then They Came for Me is a unique experience… a multimedia play that combines videotaped interviews with Holocaust survivors Eva Schloss and Ed Silverberg with live actors recreating scenes from their lives as teenagers during WW ll.
+And Then They Came for Me is a unique experience… a multimedia play that combines videotaped interviews with Holocaust survivors Eva Schloss and Ed Silverberg, with live actors recreating scenes from their lives as teenagers during World War Two.
 Ed was Anne Frank’s first boyfriend.
 Eva was the same age as Anne and lived across from her in Amsterdam until Anne and her family went into hiding.
 Eva and her family were arrested by the Nazis and sent to concentration camps.
 More than 1.25 million people were killed in Auschwitz-Birkenau where Eva and her family were sent.